sequenceiq/slider/src/site/markdown/cluster/specification.md

 ## Cluster information for applications

-The AM/application provider may generate information for use
+The AM/application provider may generate information for use by client applications.

+There are three ways to provide this

+1. A section in which simple key-value pairs are provided for interpretation by client applications -usually to generate configuration documents
+2. A listing of files that may be provided directly to a client.
+The API to provide these files is not covered by this document.
+3. A provider-specific section in which arbitrary values and structures may be defined.
+This allows greater flexibility in the information that a provider can publish -though it does imply custom code to process this data on the client.

-# Specification Sections
+# Persistent Specification Sections

 ## "/" : root